CARTAvis/manual_source/source/fundamental_ideas.rst

   4. It will likely have a value of 0.
 Double-click it, and then modify it to a value of "2".
   5. Close the about:config tab, and now backspace will no longer navigate back a page.

 All created regions are listed in the Region List Widget with basic region properties.
 To select a region (region state changes to "active"), click on the region in the Image Viewer or the region in the Region List Widget.
+To multi-select regions, use the "**shift**" key and click on the regions in the Image Viewer or the Region List Widget.
+You can also multi-select regions by holding the "**shift**" key and clicking and dragging a box to enclose the regions in the Image Viewer.
+Alternatively, you can use the "**cmd**" key / "**shift**" key on macOS, or the "**ctrl**" key / "**shift**" key on Linux as the modifier key to multi-select regions by clicking the regions in the Region List Widget.
+When multiple regions are selected, you can modify their common properties simultaneously with the Region Configuration Dialog.

 To modify the properties of a selected region, double-click on a region in the Image Viewer or a region in the Region List Widget to bring up the Region Configuration Dialog.
 A region's color, line style, name, location, and shape are all configurable with the Region Configuration Dialog.
 The location and shape properties can be edited in the image coordinates or in the world coordinates with angular scales (default).
+When mutiple regions are selected, only the common properties among the selected regions are shown in the Region Configuration Dialog.

-To de-select a region or cancel a region creation process, press the "**esc**" key.
-Press the "**delete**" or "**backspace**" key to delete a selected region.
+To de-select a region or a set of regions, or cancel a region creation process, press the "**esc**" key.
+Press the "**delete**" or "**backspace**" key to delete a selected region or selected regions.

 An active region can be locked by pressing the "**L**" key or clicking the "**lock**" button in the Region List Widget or region property dialog.
 You may lock all regions at once by clicking the "**lock**" button in the top-left corner of the Image List Widget.
 When a region is locked, it cannot be modified (resize, move, or delete) with mouse actions and the "**delete**" or  "**backspace**" key.
 A locked region, however, can still be modified or deleted via the Region Configuration Dialog.
 Locking a region could help the situation when you want to modify overlapping regions or prevent accidentally modifying a region.